Pickleball Grip Pressure

 1. Establish a Baseline

-Bounce a ball on the paddle face a few times.
-Notice if your wrist feels stiff or if the paddle wobbles.
+Start by holding your paddle at about a 5 on the scale.
+This should feel secure without tension.
+Bounce a ball on the paddle face a few times and notice whether your wrist feels stiff or your paddle wobbles.

 2. Adjust Up and Down